engineerbaz/DevOps-09-Training/LearningTask/Git.md

 3. Make commit of whole data with name "initial commit"
 4. Make remote access of github repository.
 5. Now commit this code to github in a private reposity name in main branch.
-6.
-7. Clone repo https://github.com/engineerbaz/docker-file.git in /temp/testRepo
+6. Clone repo https://github.com/engineerbaz/docker-file.git in /temp/testRepo
+7. Make a repo of your own name and make two branches in it as `prod` and `dev`
+8. Fork the repository by clicking on the Fork button on the upper right corner
+9. Clone the repository of your fork with: git clone https://github.com/YOURLOGIN/github-assignment (replace YOURLOGIN with your GitHub login)